Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Conclusion

-To understand the limits of observability and estimation quality, the LREnKF was adopted to carry out state updates along the dominant directions of state and observation spaces.
-In all cases, the system was found to be effectively low-rank in the latent space, with only a few dominant latent directions being well-informed by the pressure observations.
-Similarly, a small number of observation directions---corresponding to linear combinations of sensor signals---were sufficient to capture most of the flow information.
-These findings highlight the underlying compression of the disturbed aerodynamic states and the selectivity of the sensors in constraining them.
+To quantify the limits of observability, we performed eigenvalue decompositions of the state-space and observation-space Gramians.
+Across all cases, the system exhibits intrinsically weakly observed directions under surface pressure sensing.
+In the original vorticity space, these directions correspond primarily to the gust core and portions of the downstream wake.
+These regions were shown to lie approximately in the nullspace of the Jacobian of the observation operator, indicating that perturbations along these directions produce negligible pressure signatures.
 We further analyzed sensor informativeness over time by computing the dominant modes of the observation Gramian, which revealed the transient sensitivity of each pressure sensor to the evolving latent state.
-Leading-edge sensors were consistently the most informative, especially during gust–vortex interactions, while suction-side sensors near the trailing edge contributed less throughout the flow evolution.
+Leading-edge sensors were consistently the most informative in the first few energetic modes, especially during gust–vortex interactions, while suction-side sensors near the trailing edge contributed less throughout the flow evolution.
 Sensor informativeness during gust encounters strongly depends on the gust structure.
 For example, in our previous work \citep{mousavi2025low}, a Taylor gust produced a more disruptive interaction, leading to different information content across sensors compared to the less disruptive and more compact Gaussian gust considered in this study.
-It is important to note that the LREnKF employed in this study assumes all sources of uncertainty to be Gaussian or well-approximated as such.
+It is important to note that the EnKF employed in this study assumes all sources of uncertainty to be Gaussian or well-approximated as such.
 Nonetheless, for strongly nonlinear and non-Gaussian systems, this framework can be extended using the gradient-based Gramian estimation approach proposed by \citet{baptista2022gradient}.

-In addition, we investigated the role of unobservable latent directions, i.e., directions in the latent space that lie in the nullspace of the gradient of the learned observation operator.
-Perturbations along these directions do not affect the predicted pressure observations but can still propagate through the decoder to influence the reconstructed vorticity field.
-This highlights a subtle but important limitation: although the filter cannot constrain these directions directly, their physical effect manifests in downstream flow quantities, potentially contributing to persistent uncertainty or bias in regions remote from or less informed by sensors.
-These unobservable latent directions also impact the estimator's performance during the post-disturbance period, when the gust has convected downstream of the airfoil and the flow returns to its undisturbed state.
-In this interval, the estimator occasionally interprets residual uncertainties as spurious upstream gusts, resulting in artificially elevated uncertainty in regions where no actual disturbance exists.